awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 You can create a transit virtual interface to connect to a transit gateway, a public virtual interface to connect to public resources \(non\-VPC services\), or a private virtual interface to connect to a VPC\.

+To create a virtual interface for accounts within your AWS Organizations, or AWS Organizations that are different from yours, create a hosted virtual interface\.
+For more information, see [Creating a Hosted Virtual Interface](createhostedvirtualinterface.md)\.

 **Prerequisites**
 Before you begin, ensure that you have read the information in [Prerequisites for Virtual Interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.